modernish/modernish/README.md

   to both pathname expansion and pattern matching in `case`.
 Found in: dash.
   (The bug is not triggered when using modernish [`match`](#user-content-string-tests).)
+* `BUG_EXPORTUNS`: Setting the export flag on an otherwise unset variable causes a set and empty environment variable to be exported, though the variable continues to be considered unset within the current shell.
+  (FreeBSD sh \< 13.0)
 * `BUG_EVALCOBR`: `break` and `continue` do not work if they are within `eval`.
   (mksh \< R55 2017/04/12; a variant exists on FreeBSD sh \< 10.3)
 * `BUG_FNSUBSH`: Function definitions within subshells (including command